jbarroso/clean-code/README.md

 ## Blocks and Indenting

-The blocks within *if*, *else*, *while*, etc. statements should be one line long, probabily will be a function call.
+The blocks within *if*, *else*, *while*, etc. statements should be one line long, probably will be a function call.

-This function call can have a nice an descriptive name
+This function call can have a nice and descriptive name

-The indent level of a function should not be grater than one or two.
+The indent level of a function should not be greater than one or two.

 ## Do One Thing